misha1350/trash-compactor/README.md

 # Trash-Compactor
-A utility for intelligent file compression on Windows 10/11 systems using the built-in NTFS compression algorithms and the "compact.exe" utility.
-Unlike CompactGUI, this utility automatically selects the optimal compression algorithm based on file size - this lets you squeeze the most out of the compression algorithms and get even smaller file sizes.
+A utility for intelligent file compression on Windows 10/11 systems using the built-in NTFS compression algorithms and Windows' built-in "compact.exe" utility.
+Unlike [CompactGUI](https://github.com/IridiumIO/CompactGUI) (another tool that is based on compact.exe and primarily designed for compressing Steam games), this utility automatically selects the optimal compression algorithm based on file size - this lets you squeeze the most out of the compression algorithms and get even smaller file sizes, all while avoiding unnecessary compression, keeping things DRY (also known as "Don't Repeat Yourself").

 ## Features